libertysoft3/saidit/README.md

     LocalizedFeaturedSubreddits.set_global_srs([Subreddit._by_name('pics')])
     exit()

-### Automoderator

-Create a user and set `automoderator_account` in `development.update`

 ### Production configuration

-SaidIt
+reddit open source

 - `development.update` settings
   - debug = false
   - uncompressedJS = false
   - db_pass = not-password, and update it in /etc/cron.d/reddit as well
   - Change the `[secrets]` section
 - Use the gunicorn application server not paster.
-Lets you easily set the # of processes that you want.
 Edit `/etc/init/reddit-paster.conf` and `workers` in `development.update`.
 Run `$ sudo service reddit-paster stop` before changing the service and `$ sudo initctl reload-configuration` after.
-- Change the password for installer created users `saidit` and `automoderator` (default password is 'password')
+- Change the password for installer created users `reddit` and `automoderator` (their default password is 'password')
-- If you want email, install something like postfix and enable `reddit-job-email` in `/etc/cron.d/reddit`

 OS